Alpha Matte (Base64)#

 Troubleshooting#

-• 402/403 credit errors: Check /available-credit and top up if needed
+• 402/403 credit errors: Check /available-credit and top up if needed.

 • 429 rate limit: Implement exponential backoff.
-Wait progressively longer between retries

 Related Endpoints